 What could I establish?

 Aftermaize is our dedicated post-maize product.
 The mixture contains 50% Italian ryegrass as well as hybrid ryegrass and a small percentage of perennial ryegrass.
 Ideally, this mixture should be established before soils are below 7OC to allow best establishment of the perennial ryegrasses.
 Aftermaize will provide a short-term grass break crop of up to 2 years for silage production with the option to graze in the autumn and winter.

 Italian Ryegrasses are an excellent option for later sowing as they germinate down to 4OC soil temperature, lower than perennial grass species and legumes, meaning you have an increased chance of success of a good establishment later in the season.
 They will establish quickly under good soil and environmental conditions.

 Short term grass is flexible enough to simply plough in after a few months, graze, cut for silage or zero grazing.
 Italian ryegrasses will give up to 20% more yield than perennial ryegrasses.
 After ploughing in, Italian ryegrass will steadily release the nitrates it has mopped up from the soil, back to the subsequent crop.

-Barenbrug’s High D Italian is a mixture of Italian rye grass diploid and tetraploid species, which includes the high ranking Barmultra II variety listed on the RGCL 2020/2021, so you can be assured of the reliability.
+Barenbrug’s High D Italian is a mixture of Italian rye grass diploid and tetraploid species, which includes the high ranking Barmultra II.
 Having a blend of diploids and tetraploids improves the ground cover and tillering capacity of the sward over a straight tetraploid, which improves its performance in all scenarios after a late sowing.
 High D Italian is supplied in 14kg packs and can produce 20% more grass than perennial ryegrass.

 How much should I sow?